 The thing is — targeting requires very clearly defines customer identity in order to click.
 Since users are not bound to use the only type of devices — they are often visiting one place over multiple devices.
-All those visits can be processed as a separate one which is not very helpful.
+All those visits can be processed as a separate ones which is not very helpful.

-However, with a little help of DMP, you can construct unified cross-device user profile (AKA single customer view) and target a particular or all platforms he is using.
+However, with a little help of DMP, you can construct a unified cross-device user profile (AKA single customer view) and target a particular or all platforms he is using.
 How?
 DMP matches cookies coming from the user and assigns them to a single profile.

-Another huge area where Data Management Platform is extremely useful is SEO optimization.
+Another huge area where the Data Management Platform is extremely useful is SEO optimization.
 How?
 The whole audience research thing can be used not only for more efficient delivery of ad content for your internal needs too.

 Basically, DMP helps on three SEO fronts: